MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-node-switchless.md

 Virtual network peering lets you connect two virtual networks seamlessly.
 Once peered, for connectivity purposes, the virtual networks appear as one.
 The benefits of using virtual network peering include:

 - Traffic between virtual machines in the peered virtual networks gets routed through the backbone infrastructure through private IP addresses only.
-The communication between the virtual networks does not require public Internet or gateways.
+The communication between the virtual networks doesn't require public Internet or gateways.
 - A low-latency, high-bandwidth connection between resources in different virtual networks.
 - The ability for resources in one virtual network to communicate with resources in a different virtual network.
 - No downtime to resources in either virtual network when creating the peering.